-After mounting the whole system, to protect the backplane bus connectors at the last module you have to mount the bus cover, now.

-Mounting the bus cover at a clamp module

-If the last module is a clamp module, for adaptation the upper part of the bus cover is to be removed
+3. After mounting the whole system, to protect the backplane bus connectors at the last module you have to mount the bus cover, now.
+If the last module is a clamp module, for adaptation the upper part of the bus cover is to be removed.